kubedb/docs/docs/guides/memcached/monitoring/alerting.md

 - **KubeDB** deploys Memcached with a built-in exporter sidecar that exposes metrics on port `56790`.
 - **ServiceMonitor** (named `{memcached-name}-stats`) is created automatically by KubeDB and tells Prometheus to scrape the exporter every 10 seconds.
-- **PrometheusRule** is created by the `memcached-alerts` chart and contains all Memcached alert definitions grouped by concern: database health, provisioner, and ops-manager.
+- **PrometheusRule** is created by the `memcached-alerts` chart and contains all Memcached alert definitions grouped by concern: database health and provisioner.
+(The chart's `values.yaml` also defines an `opsManager` group enabled by default, but as of chart `v2026.7.14` it does not actually render into the installed `PrometheusRule` — see the note under [Step 2](#step-2--install-memcached-alerts) below.)
 - **Dashboard-import Job** — when `grafana.enabled` is `true`, the chart also creates a one-shot `Job` that `POST`s a bundled dashboard JSON straight to your Grafana instance's `/api/dashboards/import` endpoint.
 - **Prometheus Operator** evaluates every rule expression every 30 seconds and fires matching alerts to AlertManager.
 - **AlertManager** groups, inhibits, and silences alerts, then routes them to configured receivers (Slack, email, PagerDuty, webhook, etc.).